Dayton At 30: US Betrayal Old And New

 “Territorial proposals are not perfect, but…likely best deal possible.
 More fighting will be costly with no guaranteed results.
 Time for peace…Many in [the] US could use failure in Dayton as [an] excuse to disengage from peace process and abandon [the] moral position we have defended to this point.”

 “Much at stake for you [and] Bosnia,” Lake’s talking points for Izetbegovic concluded.
 “Encourage you to think carefully about Dayton…a very good result is within reach; do not let it slip away.”
 Successfully coerced, Izetbegovic and his team signed the Accords.
 Dayton’s terms have been a sore source of contention for Bosniaks ever since.
-Veteran Bosnian politician Haris Silajdzic, a key Izetbegovic acolyte and Bosniak President 2006 – 2010, has dedicated much of his political career to invalidating them.
+Veteran Bosnian politician Haris Silajdzic, a key Izetbegovic acolyte and Bosniak President 2006 – 2010, has dedicated much of his career to invalidating them.